 Natalie is determined to make new important discoveries that add to our understanding of human pregnancy complications.

+Natalie holds a prestigious NHMRC CDF Fellowship.
+Natalie has received over $6M as a chief investigator in research funding, and she has published over 90 peer reviewed scientific papers in international journals.
 Her research team were instrumental in laboratory studies that identified the exciting possibility that esomeprazole may be used to treat preeclampsia.
 Esomeprazole is widely prescribed to women during their pregnancy to relieve gastric reflux.
-These findings have led to the Preeclampsia Intervention with Esomeprazole (PIE) trial - a Phase II clinical trial to examine whether esomeprazole could be used to treat preeclampsia.
-This trial is currently running in South Africa and Natalie is leading the laboratory studies of samples that are being collected from women participating in PIE.
+These findings led to a Phase II clinical trial (Preeclampsia Intervention with Esomeprazole (PIE) trial) to examine whether esomeprazole could be used to treat preeclampsia.
+This trial was run in South Africa, Natalie led the laboratory analysis of samples collected from women participating in the trial.

 Natalie is the President of the professional society, the Australian and New Zealand Placental Research Association (ANZPRA).
 She is an avid contributor to the scientific community.
 Natalie and her fellow Mercy Perinatal Colleague A/Prof Tu’uhevaha Katiu’u-Lino are the co-convenors of the Australian Reproduction Update meeting (sponsored by Mercy Perinatal).
 Natalie also serves as an executive member for the IFPA society, and chairs/serves on various other boards and committees.